cakeio-unreal/cakeio-unreal.github.io/docs/core-api/special-types/results.md

 }
 ```

 When writing functions that return Result types, we will encounter scenarios when we want to return either an Ok or some error outcome if a particular operation succeeds or fails.
 We can use the `OkOrErr` static utility function for this, which accepts a `bool` indicating success/failure and an outcome value that represents the error that has occurred if the operation failed.
-If the `bool` argument is true, then a a Result type with an `Ok` outcome is created; otherwise, a Result type with the outcome argument is created instead.
+If the `bool` argument is true, then a Result type with an `Ok` outcome is created; otherwise, a Result type with the outcome argument is created instead.
 ```c++
 FCakeResultFileIO ResultOkFile{
     FCakeResultFileIO::OkOrErr(true, ECakeOutcomeFileIO::DoesNotExist) }; // => Ok